openfisca/openfisca-doc/publishing.md

 ## Changes

 If you modify or extend OpenFisca, you are [legally required](https://choosealicense.com/licenses/agpl-3.0/) to make those changes available to the community.
-The easiest way to do it is to publish your fork, core package, country package, extension or reform on a source hosting platform such as GitHub, and to [notify](./community.md) the core team of this publication.
+The easiest way to do it is to publish your fork of the core package, and of any country package, extension or reform, on a source hosting platform such as GitHub, and to [notify](./community.md) the core team of this publication.

 Please note that, under AGPL provisions, serving over the network is considered as publishing changes, which means you also have to make your changes available even if you don't keep the running instance on your servers.